 Protect the investment of your wool carpet by following a sensible approach, using a comprehensive maintenance plan suited to the carpet's color, pattern, and construction.
-The single most effective component in the care of wool carpet begins with daily vacuuming and scheduled interim maintenance using Crystal Dry®.
-For best results, use warm tap water instead of hot water.
+The single most effective component in the care of wool carpet begins with daily vacuuming and scheduled interim maintenance using Crystal Dry.
+Wool likes it cooler, so use warm tap water instead of hot water for better results.
 Always test for colorfastness in an inconspicuous area.
 The extra care you give wool carpeting will pay off with long-term resilience and durability.